tiangolo/issue-manager/README.md

 * Check if the current date-time is more than the configured *delay* to wait for the user to reply back (configurable).
 * Then, if all that matches, it will add a comment with a message (configurable).
 * And then it will close the issue.

-Also, all that with the optional alternative using HTML comments.

 It will also run after each comment or label added, with the specific issue that has the new comment or label (if you used the example configurations from above).